-The first part of the name 'gé' [kɤ̌] is my surname in Chinese, the second part, 'yīnzì' [ɪ́n tš] means 'phonetic letters'.
+The first part of the name 'gé' [kɤ̌] was his surname in Chinese, the second part, yīnzì' [ɪ́n tš] means 'phonetic letters'.
 In Chinese characters it's written: 革音字.

 Mandarin Chinese, but could be adapted to write other varieties of Chinese.

 These charts show the Géyīnzì letters with their bopomofo and pinyin equivalents and their IPA transcriptions.

 ㄖㄣˊ ㄖㄣˊ ㄕㄥ ㄦˊ ㄗˋ ㄧㄡˊ， ㄗㄞˋ ㄗㄨㄣ ㄧㄢˊ ㄏㄜˊ ㄑㄩㄢˊ ㄌㄧˋ ㄕㄥˋ ㄧ ㄌㄩˋ ㄆㄧㄥˊ ㄉㄥˇ． ㄊㄚ ㄇㄣ˙ ㄈㄨˋ ㄧㄡˇ ㄌㄧˇ ㄒㄧㄥˋ ㄏㄜˊ ㄌㄧㄤˊ ㄒㄧㄣ， ㄅㄧㄥˋ ㄧㄥ ㄧˇ ㄒㄩㄥ ㄉㄧˋ ㄍㄨㄢ ㄒㄧˋ ㄉㄜ˙ ㄐㄧㄥ ㄕㄣˊ ㄏㄨˋ ㄒㄧㄤ ㄉㄨㄟˋ ㄉㄞˋ．